AdobeDocs/campaign-standard-learn.en/help/acs/reporting/custom-profile-attributes-dynamic-reports.md

 ---
-title: Using custom profile attributes in dynamic reporting
+title: Creating a report based custom profile attributes
-description: Adobe Campaign's Dynamic Reports are designed to be a flexible freeform environment where you can explore data.
-It allows you to combine custom profile attributes, dimensions, metrics and time range in any combination, with unlimited breakdowns and comparisons.
-This video explains how to create a report using custom profile attributes.
+description: Adobe Campaign's Dynamic Reports are designed to be a flexible freeform environment where you can explore data by including custom profile attributes.
+It allows you to combine dimensions, metrics and time range in any combination, with unlimited breakdowns and comparisons.
+This video explains how to create a report based on custom profile attributes.
 feature: Dynamic Reporting
 kt: 1444
 doc-type: feature video